neoclide/coc-git/Readme.md

 - For `stage` and `undo` action of current chunk, open command list by `:CocCommand`, filter list by type `git`, select action by type `<CR>`.
+- Use `:CocCommand git.browserOpen` to open current line in your browser.
+  Support github only for now.

 ### Work with git lists